- Language: en

 The built-in filesystem storage class¶

 which implements basic local filesystem file storage.

 For example, the following code will store uploaded files under

-from django.db import models from django.core.files.storage import FileSystemStorage fs = FileSystemStorage(location='/media/photos') class Car(models.Model): ... photo = models.ImageField(storage=fs)
+from django.core.files.storage import FileSystemStorage from django.db import models fs = FileSystemStorage(location="/media/photos") class Car(models.Model): ... photo = models.ImageField(storage=fs)

 you can pass them in as the